-1.2 All appeals are to be heard by the Panel in camera To protect the privacy and confidentiality of students, Panel meetings and Hearings are closed to the public.
+1.2 All Appeals Are To Be Heard by the Panel in Camera To protect the privacy and confidentiality of students, Panel

-Hearings are not normally recorded, unless a special request is made by the appellant in advance of the Hearing.
+Hearings are not normally recorded unless a special request is made by the appellant in advance of the Hearing.
 In such a case, the Chair of the Panel ("Chair") will decide whether to record the Hearing.
-The Chair may also wish to record a Hearing, and will inform the parties of the intention to do so in advance of the Hearing.
+The Chair may also wish to record a Hearing and will inform the parties of the intention to do so in advance of the Hearing.
 Any transcripts of a Hearing will be provided to either party upon request, in which case a copy will also be provided to the other party.
 Transcripts must be treated as confidential.
 There will be no recording of the Panel's deliberations.
 Participants may take their own notes during the Hearing.
-All such notes are transitory1 and are not considered to be University Records.
+All such notes are transitory and are not considered to be University Records.